-New Zealand in 2003 a long journey from Rome to London, from London Heathrow to Los Angeles and from Los Angeles to Auckland more than 28 hours of flight (on the airplane) plus a certain number of hours in various airports.
+New Zealand in 2003 a long journey from Rome to London, from London Heathrow to Los Angeles and from Los Angeles to Auckland more than 28 hours of flight (on the plane) plus a a lot of hours in various airports.

 The arrival in Auckland at 5 am is unforgettable, as is New Zealand.
-A little box gold painted of toyota Yaris and lots of miles along the streets of the north island and the South island The trip, organized by our agency Cerenova “Pirgy Travels” was the result of a merger of two travel packages (island of North and South Island) where, by changing some stay and some stop, we got a mix not too stressful, which allowed us to appreciate a wonderful country where we left the Heart … Auckland with the surrounding bay which still smelled of the America’s Cup, his long bridge, the Bay of Islands and the Coromandel Peninsula.
+A little gold painted toyota Yaris and lots of miles along the streets of the north island and the South island.
+The trip, organized by our travel agency “Pirgy Travels” was the result of a merge of two travel packages (North and South Islands) where, by changing some stay and some stop, we got a mix not too stressful, which allowed us to appreciate a wonderful country where we left the Heart … Auckland with the surrounding bay which still smelled of the America’s Cup, his long bridge, the Bay of Islands and the Coromandel Peninsula.

 Then a stop at the beautiful Hotel Bayview Chateau Tongariro, with views of Mount Ruapehu and the never tamed Tongariro.
 Before leaving the North Island a refreshing break in Wellington, the beautiful capital city with a great level of quality of life.
 Very interesting is the beautiful Te Papa Museum.

 Taken the ferry between the two islands and pointed toward the Tasman Sea to see the Abel Tasman national park.

 Then a trip to Glacier Franz Ioseph, with the view of Mt Cook.
 The stop in Lake Wanaka, Queenstown and the charming town center of winter sports (beautiful bungee-jumping from the top of the mountain).